Jumbles with a White Chocolate Lemony Drizzle

 - Remove from the heat and stir until smooth.

 The theme of this month’s Biscuit Barrel is loved ones.
 Well I made these for CT’s mother for a recent visit.
 As it happened most of them were polished off by a dear friend and CT.
 Either way, they were made with love for loved ones.
 This challenge is hosted by Alexandra of The Lass in the Apron on behalf of Laura of I’d Much Rather Bake Than ….

 In a similar vein of making something for loved ones, I am entering these into Treat Petite with The Baking Explorer and CakeyBoi where Love is in the Air.

 Being as jumbles was the first recipe I bookmarked from Paul’s book British Baking and the only one I got around to making, I am sending this off to Jac over at Tinned Tomatoes for Bookmarked Recipes.

 NB October 2016 – These Bosworth jumbles could be tied into a knot as they were on the recent Tudor episode of The Great British Bake Off, but a figure of eight is a lot simpler to achieve.

-Many thanks to 3p Fruits for the citrus and almonds.
+Thanks to 3p Fruits for the citrus and almonds.
 I was not required to write a positive review and as always, all opinions are my own.
-Supporting brands I work with helps keep Tin and Thyme blithe and blogging.
+Thanks also to my readers for supporting brands I work with helps keep Tin and Thyme blithe and blogging.